 impactful to the Docs team– prost!

 While the system of delivering our acks has evolved since 2016, our intentions have remained the same: celebrating and giving thanks to each other.
 So perhaps it’s time for a rebrand from “peer acks” to “peer grats”.
 Because to me, it has always been about gratitude.
-Thank you to my coworkers who have helped in a pinch.
-Thank you to those who go above and beyond.
-Thank you to our friends, family, and community who have supported us all these years.
+Gratitude for my coworkers who have helped in a pinch.
+Gratitude for those who go above and beyond.
+Gratitude for our friends, family, and community who have supported us all these years.